whoisdsmith/VAULTSIDIAN/home-mthrfckr/Terminal/Learning-The-Shell/Learning-The-Shell-Lesson-6-Working-With-Commands.md

 Many executable programs support a “--help” option that displays a description of the command's supported syntax and options.
 For example:

-\[me@linuxbox me\]$ `mkdir --help` Usage: mkdir \[OPTION\] DIRECTORY...
-Create the DIRECTORY(ies), if they do not already exist.
+\[me@linuxbox me\]$ `mkdir --help` Usage: mkdir \[OPTION\] DIRECTORY… Create the DIRECTORY(ies), if they do not already exist.
 Mandatory arguments to long options are mandatory for short options too. -Z, --context=CONTEXT (SELinux) set security context to CONTEXT -m, --mode=MODE set file mode (as in chmod), not a=rwx – umask -p, --parents no error if existing, make parent directories as needed -v, --verbose print a message for each created directory --help display this help and exit --version output version information and exit

 Some programs don't support the “--help” option, but try it anyway.
 Often it results in an error message that will reveal similar usage information.

-### man
+### Man

-Most executable programs intended for command line use provide a formal piece of documentation called a _manual_ or _man page_.
+Most executable programs intended for command line use provide a formal piece of documentation called a *manual* or *man page*.
 A special paging program called `man` is used to view them.
 It is used like this:

-man _program_
+man *program*

 where “program” is the name of the command to view.
 Man pages vary somewhat in format but generally contain a title, a synopsis of the command's syntax, a description of the command's purpose, and a listing and description of each of the command's options.
 Man pages, however, do not usually include examples, and are intended as a reference, not a tutorial.
 Let's try viewing the man page for the `ls` command: